zbw/pm20_web/category/geo/i/141695/about.en.md

+## Commodities/wares archives folders

-In total 22 folders, 197 documents - folders incomplete.
+In total 22 folders (until 1949), 197 documents
-For material not published as folders, please check the [digitized micro-films](/film/h1_wa.de.html) (in German).
+- folders incomplete.
+For material not published as folders, please check the digitized micro-films of the [1st filming](/film/h1_wa.de.html) and [2nd filming](/film/h2_wa.de.html) (in German).

 _For direct access to the documents, click the "(xy documents)" link, for folder information use the "(folder)" link._